 Your customer receives an invoice with instructions about how to pay for their order.

-Step 3: Accept payment and fulfill the orders
+Step 3: Accept payment

 After an order is created, it can be fulfilled.
 If you have automatic fulfillment enabled, then the order is sent to your fulfillment service or app.
 Otherwise, you fulfill the order as you would any other order.
 See Managing your orders and Fulfilling orders.